Erasto-M/github3/README.md

 welcome to dekut.
 We offer Bsc comp science and Bsc IT
 # Dedan Kimathi University of Technology
 This university is based in Nyeri
+# Bachelor of science in IT
+This faculty is done in four years